 What about topical strategies?

-That said, I DO recommend daily dry-brushing, which I consider to be different from standard exfoliation.
+That said, I DO recommend daily gentle dry-brushing.

 It’s true that Alpha Hydroxy Acids might help a bit, but you’ll get much more mileage out of approaching nutrition and digestion first.
 From there, for a more holistic topical approach, you might want to spritz some unfiltered Bragg’s Apple Cider Vinegar on the area twice daily (ACV is a natural source of certain types of AHAs).
 I buy by the gallon, but you can buy in smaller quantities as well.